mountain-pass/waycharter/README.md

 > I want to automatically generate processable metadata from my API endpoints,
 > So that API consumers can explore APIs in their preferred format

-**Must Have...**

-- Automatically - because we should have "living" metadata, with minimal human maintenance
+- Automatic - should have "living" metadata, with minimal human maintenance
-- Processable - readable by a machine
-- Consumers - could be human or machines

-**Should have...**

 - Non-Invasive - should work with existing code bases
+- Consumable - should support humans and machines

 # Rationale